team-jjtg/CityRank/README.md

 ## Integration

 ![alt](docs/images/integration.png)

-After Jake hands me some example code for interfacing with the jobs and affordability endpoints, I focus on the model and Jake shifts to working with Tue on the frontend.

 The integration between the frontend and backend goes pretty quickly, about two hours of effort.
 Then it is all about smoothing out the rough edges and deciding we don't have runway to complete the job-lookup, though we leave it grayed-out in the design to suggest a future direction.